Duke-HC-Mobile-Apps-Web/YikYakClone/README.md

 	* This protocol alerts whoever signs up to be the delegate whenever a reply gets added to the feed.
 You'll need to figure out what view controller should sign up to be the delegate, and what action that view controller should take when `replyAddedToFeed` is called.
 See how `YakFeedDelegate` is used for a hint.

 In summary: the `YakCenter` has already been setup to save and fetch replies.
 Your task is to have the appropriate view controller/s make use of these functions, similar to how we implemented saving and fetching Yaks.

+Send your completed work back to us as a pull request